SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsList.md

 consideration.

 [`[CF.121]`](#CF121) <span id="CF121"> **[++]**
-  Use unchecked access when the element is already known to be in range
+  Use unchecked access when the element is already known to be in range.

 [`[CF.122]`](#CF122) <span id="CF122"> **[++]**
-  to be present, in which case request should be documented.
+  Use unchecked access when the element is expected by protocol to be present.

 #### User class design